 Most shorter drivers can get far enough away from the steering wheel and still reach the pedals.
 However, if you are concerned about sitting too close, we recommend that you investigate whether some type of adaptive equipment may help.

-Once your seat is adjusted correctly, rock it forward and back to make sure the seat is locked in position.
+Once your seat is adjusted correctly, rock it back and forth to make sure the seat is locked in position.

-See page 82 for how to adjust the front seats.
+See page 84 for how to adjust the front seats.

 3.Adjust the Seat-Backs